 What the Table Cannot Show You About the House Versus Apartment Trade

-- HOA fees: Estimated at around $2,683 per year for a two-bed apartment in Philadelphia and not deducted from the gross yields in the table.
+- HOA fees: Estimated at around $2,700 per year for a two-bed apartment in Philadelphia and not deducted from the gross yields in the table.
 Full-service buildings in Rittenhouse and Logan Square sit well above that estimate; walk-ups in Fishtown or Point Breeze often sit below it.

 - Capital appreciation: Houses typically outperform apartments on long-term value growth because you own the land.
-In Philadelphia, where rowhouse lots in gentrifying neighbourhoods have repriced sharply over the last decade, that land component is a larger share of total return than the income yield alone suggests.
+In Philadelphia, where rowhouse lots in gentrifying neighborhoods have repriced sharply over the last decade, that land component is a larger share of total return than the income yield alone suggests.

 - Financing constraints: Some lenders restrict mortgages on small apartments under 500 sq ft, on condo buildings with high investor-to-owner ratios, or on buildings with unresolved litigation.
 Get a read on the building's warrantability before you commit to a purchase.

 - Regulatory reality: With whole-home short-term rental effectively prohibited for investment buyers, any comparison that leans on hypothetical short-stay income is a trap.
 Underwrite to long-term rent only; Short-term rentals heavily restricted in Philadelphia.
 Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, $50).
 Philadelphia requires a rental license and business tax registration.
 No night cap but the hotel tax applies.
 Operators must comply with city zoning and fire codes.
-[Updated 2026-03-28: Non-owner-occupied = Visitor Accommodation use, zoning permit required.
-Banned in lower-density residential.].

 - 4+ bed data breadth: The 4+ bed category bundles four, five, and six-plus bedroom listings.
 A small number of outlier properties, particularly large Victorians in Chestnut Hill or Mount Airy, can pull the median in either direction.